 Dr. William D. Carswell was selected as the Music Director in 2005 and led the chorus during its 75th year, culminating in a magnificent 75th Anniversary Concert held at St. Peter's Catholic Church followed by a lovely reception at the Museum of Art.
 Dr. Carswell is Assistant Professor of Music and Director of Choral Activities at Coker College in Hartsville, SC.
 In addition to directing the Coker Singers and the Coker Chamber Singers, he teaches conducting, voice and courses in music education.
 He holds degrees from Appalachian State University, Florida State University and the University of South Carolina.
 His infectious enthusiasm for choral music and for volunteer choruses assures that every concert is a celebration of that enthusiasm.
 Dr. Carswell's promotion to Associate Professor of Music at Coker College and the additional responsibilities that entailed resulted in his resignation as Music Director of the Columbia Choral Society in 2010.
 The chorus will miss him but wishes him much success.

-Through its history, the Columbia Choral Society has performed with a long list of accomplished organizations, including the South Carolina Philharmonic Orchestra, the Charleston, Long Bay, and University of South Carolina Symphony Orchestras, the Carolina Master Chorale, the Charleston Symphony Chorus, the Bulgarian National Chorus, the West Yorkshire (England) Chorus, the Sandlapper Singers, the University of South Carolina Concert Choir and University Chorus, and the Benedict Concert Choir.
-The 2011-2012 concert season will continue celebrating the richness of magnificent choral works in collaborations with other choral groups and the South Carolina Philharmonic included performances of Haydn's Te Deum for the Empress Maria Therese (2009), Poulenc's Gloria (2011), Beethoven's Ninth Symphony (2012) and Prokofiev's Alexander Nevsky Cantata (2013).
+Through its history, the Columbia Choral Society has performed with a long list of accomplished organizations, including the South Carolina Philharmonic Orchestra, the Charleston, Long Bay, and University of South Carolina Symphony Orchestras, the Carolina Master Chorale, the Charleston Symphony Chorus, the Bulgarian National Chorus, the West Yorkshire (England) Chorus, the Sandlapper Singers, the Palmetto Mastersingers, the University of South Carolina Concert Choir and University Chorus, and the Benedict Concert Choir.
+The Choral Society's most recent appearances with the South Carolina Philharmonic included performances of Haydn's Te Deum for the Empress Maria Therese (2009), Poulenc's Gloria (2011), Beethoven's Ninth Symphony (2012) and Prokofiev's Alexander Nevsky Cantata (2013).